-Bookstore offers site to sit with free Wi-Fi
+Bookstore offers site to sit and sip with free Wi-Fi

 By NICOLE HUTCHESON

 PALM HARBOR - A popular downtown Palm Harbor bookstore has gone Wi-Fi.

 Now, customers and visitors to Oak Trail Books and the neighboring coffee shop, the Witches Brew, will be able to log on to the Internet and surf for free.
 The bookstore is the first business in the historic downtown to offer free wireless.

 "To me the store is a place where people try to get information, " said store owner Lesley Klein.
 "And the Internet has become such an integral part of that."